Pic courtesy: Bank of America Chicago Marathon / chicagomarathon.com.Last updated: August 2026

 👥 Spectators: 1.7 million — one of the largest sporting crowds in the world

 The Bank of America Chicago Marathon is the world’s fastest Abbott World Marathon Major after Berlin.
-The course has produced seven world records — including Kelvin Kiptum’s extraordinary 2:00:35 in 2023, the fastest marathon ever run in a record-eligible race.
+The course has produced eight world records — including the late Kelvin Kiptum’s extraordinary 2:00:35 in 2023 and Ruth Chepngetich’s historic 2:09:56 in 2024, the first sub-2:10 women’s marathon in history.
 It starts and finishes in Grant Park, loops through 29 of Chicago’s diverse neighbourhoods, and crosses six Chicago River bridges across 42.195 kilometres of almost entirely flat road.
 If you are chasing a personal best at a World Major, Chicago is where you go.

 The race has been running since 1977 and is now in its 48th edition in 2026.
 What distinguishes Chicago from the other Majors is its reputation for operational excellence — fast corrals, efficient bag check, excellent aid station spacing, and a city grid that allows both runners and spectators to navigate race day without significant friction.
 The 1.7 million spectators lining the course are a wall of energy across every neighbourhood, from the early miles on the North Side to the deep South Side push and the final sprint back into Grant Park.